ArianAminoleslami/EHRs-Data-Harmonization-Platform/examples/3- Derived variable from two variables that needs custom functions: MMSE and CEP.md

 ## Example: Creating a Derived Variable with a Custom Function

-In this last use case, we will see an example of a derived variable with a pre-programmed, custom function. *recodeflow* supports the use of any custom functions as long as the variable can be calculated on a per row basis.
+In this use case, we will see an example of a derived variable with a pre-programmed, custom function. *recodeflow* supports the use of any custom functions as long as the variable can be calculated on a per row basis.

 Let us suppose we would like to have a feature that indicates both the MMSE category and the education level of the patients, which is recorded in the dataset through the CEP factor.
 CEP = 1 means that the patient graduated from primary school, and CEP = 0 means he or she did not.